mattdunn/tworld/README.markdown

 When developing
 ---------------

-* When you pull from git, use the '-- rebase' option
+* To update locally from github, use 'git rebase' rather than 'git pull'

 License
 -------